Juniper/nita-ansible/README.md

 ```
 # Using nita-ansible

 This container holds Ansible executables, related libraries, and files for managing Juniper devices using Ansible.
 The NITA framework uses the nita-ansible container to run ansible playbooks included with the framework.
-Nita-ansible can also be used as standalone container for executing your own playbooks.
+Nita-ansible can also be used as a standalone container for executing your own playbooks.
 Simply put your inventory file and playbooks into a project folder on the system hosting the container.
-You will also want to put a bash script to execute ```ansible-playbook``` command.
+You will also want to put a bash script to execute the ```ansible-playbook``` command.

 ### Simple Project Folder Example

-A simple project folder with a single playbook may look like like this:
+A simple project folder with a single playbook may look like this:

 ```
 -rw-rw-r-- 1 auser auser  972 Jun  4 16:21 playbook.yml